Binding energy of compact stars and their non-radial oscillations

-The study of stellar pulsations is based on the framework of perturbation theory applied to fluid dynamics and by extension to General Theory of Relativity.
-The addition of small deviations to a background equilibrium model leads to periodic phenomena or perturbations to the matter fields.
-We can distinguish the weak field case (Newtonian case) and the strong field case (relativistic case).
-In both of these cases, one analyzes the perturbations in spherical harmonics $Y_m^l$, taking advantage of the geometry of the background stellar model.
-The modes are decomposed to odd (toroidal or axial) modes and to even (spheroidal or polar) modes, with respect to the corresponding behavior under parity transformations.
-Odd modes do not contribute to the formation of normal modes.
-An extensive analysis on the matter can be found in Ref.~\cite{Thorne-1980}.

-The framework for the study of non radial stellar oscillations was given in the pioneering study of Thorne and Campolattaro~\cite{Thorne-1967}.~Several years later, Lindblom and Detweiler~\cite{Lindblom-1983} managed to reduce the equations to a numerically solvable system and studied the quadrupole ($l=2$) oscillations of neutron stars.
-This system of coupled differential equations, given the appropriate boundary conditions, forms a Sturm-Liouville eigenvalue problem for the oscillation frequency $\omega$.
-The resulting frequencies may classified in different categories (which appear in distinct areas of the frequency spectrum) based on the nature of the pulsation.
-In particular, the stellar pulsation could be related to acoustic waves or \textit{p} modes (high $\omega$ values), the formation of internal gravity waves or \textit{g} modes (low $\omega$) and the surface gravity waves or fundamental (\textit{f}) modes (intermediate $\omega$ values).
-It is worth noting that the frequency is common for both the metric perturbation and matter field perturbation parameters.
+{The framework for the study of non-radial stellar oscillations {in General Relativity} was given in the pioneering study of Thorne and Campolattaro~\cite{Thorne-1967}.
+Several years later, Lindblom and Detweiler~\cite{Lindblom-1983} managed to reduce the {relevant} equations to a numerically solvable system and studied the quadrupole ($l = 2$) oscillations of neutron stars.
+This system of coupled differential equations, given the appropriate boundary conditions, forms a Sturm-Liouville eigenvalue problem for the oscillation frequency $\omega$.}

-In both Newtonian and relativistic cases, a solution of the system may be obtained by employing a weak coupling approximation (where one assumes that the gravitational field is weakly coupled to the stellar matter).
-In the Newtonian case, the gravitational potential perturbations $\delta\phi$ are set to zero, while for the relativistic case, some or all metric perturbations $\delta g_{\mu\nu}$ are negligible in comparison to the fluid parameters.
+A solution of the system, describing non-radial pulsations, may be obtained by employing a weak coupling approximation between gravity and matter fields.